joshuaar/SearchMyBlast/README.md

    Then SearchMyBlast may be for you.
 This program enables you to filter your blast results based on the following fields:

 * Query header:
- * return query sequences who's header matches a specific keyword or regular expression
+ * return query sequences with description lines matching a specific keyword or regular expression
 * Hit headers:
- * return query sequences that have hits against proteins matching a specific keyword or regular expression
+ * return query sequences having hits against proteins with description lines matching a specific keyword or regular expression
+ * multiple arguments combine as a boolean AND query, returning description lines matching both arguments
 * Sequences:
  * return only query sequences matching a specific regular expression